New method of bandlimited extrapolation: Introduction

 \section{Introduction}

-It was demonstrated in the pioneering work of Pollak, Landau and Slepian~\cite{SPI1961,LP1961,S1965} that the prolate spheroidal functions (PSWFs) are the eigenfunctions of the finite Fourier transform operator, which made it an appropriate tool for the study of the relationship between signals and their Fourier transforms.
-These functions form a natural basis for the representation of bandlimited signals and have found diverse applications such as in the determination of modes of a laser resonator with finite apertures~\cite{BG1961,F1971}, in the analysis of diffraction-limited imaging systems~\cite{F1971,BP1982,BBP1982} and, more recently, in the numerical solution of PDEs and ODEs~\cite{Boyd2004,BS2014,OR2014}.

-On the interval $(-1,1)$, the standard method of computing the PSWFs is that of Bouwkamp~\cite{B1947} which involves solving a Sturm-Liouville eigenvalue problem using the Legendre-Galerkin method.
-In this paper, we revisit the problem of computation of PSWFs using the discretization of the associated Fredholm integral equation in the spirit of the work of Khare and George~\cite{KG2003}, and, Walter and Solesky~\cite{KG2003}.
-The key difference here lies in the fact that instead of translates of the sinc function, we propose to use the spherical Bessel functions for the discretization of the integral equation.
-We further analyze how these representations can be used to solve the classical problem of extrapolation of bandlimited signals known on $(-1,1)$ to the entire real line~\cite{Papoulis1975,Cadzow1979,XC1983}.
+In this paper, we revisit the classical problem of extrapolation of bandlimited signals known on $(-1,1)$ to the entire real line.
+The earliest known method of solving this problem is the celebrated Papoulis-Gerchberg (PG) algorithm~\cite{G1974,Papoulis1975} which takes an iterative approach.
+Since the publication of these seminal works, a number of new techniques have been developed to overcome the shortcomings of the original PG algorithm~\cite{SS1978,Cadzow1979,XC1983,XC1984,Chen2006}.
+Our approach here is based on the discretization of the associated Fredholm integral equation in the spirit of the work of Khare and George~\cite{KG2003}, and, Walter and Solesky~\cite{WS2005}.
+The key difference here lies in the fact that instead of translates of the sinc function (i.e. the Whittaker-Kotelnikov-Shannon sampling basis functions), we propose to use the spherical Bessel functions for the discretization of the integral equation.
+This representation is then used to solve the classical problem of extrapolation of bandlimited signals known on $(-1,1)$ to the entire real line.
 It is well known that bandlimited extrapolation is inherently an ill-posed problem; therefore, we must turn to the standard techniques of solving ill-posed problems such as Tikhonov regularization~\cite{TA1977,H1998,N1998}.
 In contrast to the approach adopted in~\cite{Chen2006}, the regularization is applied to the discrete system.
+It must be emphasized here that in the work~\cite{KG2003,WS2005}, the authors propose the method as a way of computing the eigenfunctions which are known to be the prolate spheroidal wave functions of order zero (PSWFs).
+As noted in~\cite{Kirby2006}, the discrete system obtained via the associated Fredholm equation is ill-conditioned and provides poor accuracy compared to the standard method of computing PSWFs on $(-1,1)$ due to Bouwkamp~\cite{B1947} which seeks to solve a related Sturm-Liouville problem (see~\cite{XRY2001,ORX2013} for an extensive treatment of the method).
+Therefore, the significance of the work~\cite{KG2003,WS2005} must be viewed in the light of the fact that they provide a discrete framework for the solution of the inverse problem considered in the paper.
+At the heart of the method described in~\cite{KG2003,WS2005} and in this paper is the fact that degenerate approximation of the sinc-kernel (either in terms of the translates of sinc function as in~\cite{KG2003,WS2005} or the spherical Bessel functions proposed in this paper) can be obtained without any computational effort.